jankor/react-copilot-autocomplete/README.md

 ## handleCompletion : func
 #### Default value: `({value, currentSuggestion, setSuggestion, onChangeEvent}) => void`
-Custom handler for external autosuggestion - allows you to set any suggestion based on current input and current suggestion
+Custom handler for external autosuggestion - allows you to set any suggestion based on current input and current suggestion.
+The handler is only called when cursor is at the end of the current text.

 ## completionShortcut : Set of strings
 #### Default value: `Set(['Tab'])`